 We have a sweet little bar we love down the street that makes amazing falafel.
-After many lovely happy hours, I decided to give it a try for one of our dinner party nights with my sister, her intended (so excited for the wedding!) and a few of our friends.
+After many lovely happy hours, I decided to give it a try for one of our dinner party nights with my sister and a few of our friends.
 I had eaten so many mediocre falafels, I was a bit nervous trying it our for a crowd the first time, but they turned out fantastic.
 So easy too.
 The sauce was good, a little blah, but a nice addition.
 I might try something with a cucumber mint base next time.
 But the falafel was definitely a crowd pleaser!

 Falafel with Tahini Sauce

 For the falafel:

 6 garlic cloves

 1 cup lightly packed parsley leaves